“Do. Or do not. There is no try.” —Yoda

 - improve their English skills with film (innovative practices);

 - broaden their knowledge of critical European values with language (a comprehensive approach to language teaching and learning); and

 - raise their language learning autonomy with blended learning (a meaningful use of ICT).

 - read the screen and write effective film reviews;

-- use online resources for blended and/or e-learning.
+- skilfully use online resources for autonomous language learning.

-- The participants will watch and review a 2017 American drama film Wonder, a 2005 British black comedy/drama film Keeping Mum, and a 1985 American teen comedy-drama film The Breakfast Club.
-As a result, 30 reviews will be written and peer-reviewed, 3 sets of discussion sections led, and 3 film literacy quizzes held.
+- The participants will watch and review a 2017 American drama film Wonder, a 2005 British black comedy/drama film Keeping Mum, and a 2019 British comedy-drama film Blinded by the Light.
+As a result, three sets of film reviews will be written, and a collection of reflection papers will be posted.

 All 5 partner schools are more than happy to introduce themselves.
-Just click on the logos.
+Just click on their logos.